 What is the difference between a trilaminate and a neoprene dry suit?

-How long do drysuit seals last?
+How long do dry suit seals last?